nishuR31/uno-reverse-survival/README.md

 2. Special card effects are applied immediately when played.
 3. No stacking by the thrower.
 4. Play continues until one player has **no cards left**, ending the game.
+5. All punishments and extra cards must follow the existing uno rules of matching either colour or number.

 ---